-Your crew at Titan SEO definitely are a smart bunch.
+Your crew at Titan Growth definitely are a smart bunch.
 What has them excited these days?

 We’re loving the way Google is evolving with Latent Semantic Indexing (LSI) technology.
 LSI is an indexing and retrieval method that allows for better understanding of long tail queries as well as questions that are posed as keyword searches.